Grand Theft in San Diego

 Grand Theft by Trick:

-Using deceit to get the another to allow you to take possession of their property, intending to deprive the owner permanently or long enough to deprive that person of a significant value of the property.
+Using deceit to get the another to allow you to take possession of their property or embezzlement, intending to deprive the owner permanently or long enough to deprive that person of a significant value of the property.

 Grand Theft by False Pretense:

 Deceiving another by making false statements, intending to persuade that person to let you take possession of their property, and that person relied on your false pretense, letting you take ownership of their property.

 In consideration of the seriousness of petty theft or burglary, California has criminalized it under Penal Code section 487.
 Under this law, “Grand theft is theft committed when the money, labor, or real or personal property taken is of a value exceeding $950, when the property is taken from the person of another, when the property taken is an automobile or a firearm."